Commonwealth Home Support Programme

 Category 1: Emergency (for one-off funding)

-You must be an existing CHSP providers who has an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services that is due to expire on 30 June 2025.
+You must be an existing CHSP provider who has an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services that is due to expire on 30 June 2025 (or on 30 June 2027).

 Category 2: Critical need – provider viability (for recurrent funding)

-Be an existing CHSP providers who has an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services that is due to expire on 30 June 2025.
+Be an existing CHSP provider who has an executed Whole of Government grant agreement with the Commonwealth to deliver CHSP services that is due to expire on 30 June 2025 (or on 30 June 2027).

 Category 3: Service shortages – provider relinquishments (for recurrent funding to address service gaps)